Explanation of Appointments at Realm Makers

 Paid Critiques

-You can purchase paid critiques as an add-on during registration for $30 each.
+You can purchase paid critiques for $30 each.
+You will book and pay for these appointments in our appointment calendar system.
 These appointments are a chance for you to send the first ten pages of your current manuscript to a professional who will comb through it, make comments, and tell you what is working well in your writing as well as where you can improve.
 You receive an appointment during the conference with your critiquer to discuss their feedback

 Authors who are at any stage of their writing journey can benefit from paid critique